zoomacode/hugo-site/content/posts/one-interesting-code-challenge/index.md

 -   6 times, 0.09s\*4 or 3.2% of the time, `cur == p_counter`
 -   4 times, 0.073s\*4 or 2.5% of the time, `list.append()`

-The counter its ~60% of the execution time.
-The has one important constrain _s and p consist of lowercase English letters_.
+The counter consumes ~60% of the execution time.
+But do we really need the full-fledged generic Counter or we can use something simpler and faster.
+The task has one important constrain _s and p consist of lowercase English letters_.
-That means that we can use a list for counting because there only 26 letter in English and all their codes a sequential.
-See: [ascii](https://en.wikipedia.org/wiki/ASCII).
+That means that we can use a list of 26 elements, one per each English letter.
+Thank to the [ascii](https://en.wikipedia.org/wiki/ASCII) standard the codes of those letters are sequential so we don't need a dictionary from translation of a single letter to its counter.

-Simple measurements shows that `list` can be 10x faster that `Counter`.
+I measured `list` performance using `timeit` to confirm that `list` faster that `dict`.

 ```python
 >>> timeit('l[10]+=1', setup="l = [0]*26", globals=globals())